-Best Reasons to Walk the Basque Region with VBT
+Best Reasons to Walk the Basque Region in Spain and France with VBT

 Along the border of Spain and France and framed by the soaring Pyrenees and serene waters of the Bay of Biscay, lies a uniquely autonomous region known as Basque Country.
 Travelers will find themselves discovering jaw-dropping landscapes, delicious cuisine that draws from a variety of cultures, and friendly and intensely proud Basque people.
 VBT’s new Spain: A Walking Tour of Basque Country fully immerses you into Basque culture during walks in quaint villages and bustling cities, as well as scenic walking paths in the foothills above the Atlantic Ocean.
 Keep reading to learn why we think the Basque Country is a must-see destination for any active traveler.